 Who set the highest-scoring innings?

-There have been plenty of 100+ innings from the players over the years with twenty-eight in total, the highest of those came from Lizelle Lee in 2024 when she scored 150 not out for the Hurricanes against the Scorchers, which came from just 75 balls, a 200 strike rate with twelve fours and twelve sixes during her seventy-nine minutes at the crease.
+There have been plenty of 100+ innings from the players over the years, with thirty-one in total.
+The highest of those came from Lizelle Lee in 2024 when she scored 150 not out for the Hurricanes against the Scorchers, which came from just 75 balls, a 200 strike rate with twelve fours and twelve sixes during her seventy-nine minutes at the crease.

-The closest to her is Grace Harris who during the 2023 season hit 136 not out for the Heat against the Scorchers with an impressive 230.50 strike rate.
+The closest to her is Grace Harris, who during the 2023 season hit 136 not out for the Heat against the Scorchers with an impressive 230.50 strike rate.
+Meg Lanning went close to the top two when, during the 2025-26 season, she hit 135 against the Stars.

 Top Five Women's Big Bash League Six Scorers